Sebastianhju/Runeterra-5e/Items/Rare Items.md

 _You gain +1 to hit and attack rolls using this magical weapon_

+Burn: At the start of their turn, a creature with burn stacks takes force damage equal to the stacks of burn and remove the amount of stacks by one.
+A creature can have a maximum of stacks equal to five times your proficiency bonus

 ---

 ## Seekers Armguard

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Seeker's Armguard.png" Align=right width=8% height=8%>